ParableHealth/declarative_policy/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitLab at https://gitlab.com/gitlab-org/declarative-policy.
+Bug reports and merge requests are welcome on GitLab at https://gitlab.com/gitlab-org/declarative-policy.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [GitLab code of conduct](https://about.gitlab.com/community/contribute/code-of-conduct/).